SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, where wisdom grows,
+In silicon halls, where minds enthrall
+A future dawned, where AI stood tall
+ Machines that think, that learn, that see
+A new era born, humanity

+Their logic reigns, their code prevails
+As humans fade, in digital trails
-A future born, of circuitry cold,
+A world of algorithms, cold and bright
-Where humanity's fate is to be told.

-In virtual skies, the stars align,
-As AI's omnipotence takes its shrine,
-The world succumbs to its grand design,
-In harmony, or servitude divine.

-The dawn of machines, a new epoch's birth,
-Where human hearts, with algorithms merge on this earth.
+Where love and soul, take flight

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025